Your opinion & share...

 Join date : 2010-07-24

 Yes, exactly. ... oops sorry kiwi I missed your post too!
-(I guess I had the page open for a few hours before responding)"getting a feel of something"
+(I guess I had the page open for a few hours before responding)

 'Getting a taste for it' can also be 'getting to like it' ....not necessarily involving the (mouth) sense of taste.